 3. Trained staff stay longer and contribute more

-Well trained staff makes for happier staff and they tend to stay working longer in an organisation that provides training opportunities.
+Well trained staff make for happier staff and they tend to stay working longer in an organisation that provides training opportunities.
 Also people today are living much longer than they did in the past and many people remain in employment for longer as the retirement age has increased.
 Nowadays people also spend a large percentage of their time at work.
 Readily available adult education and training means that people can access courses and training to help them build the career they want.

 4. Learning helps us keep up with the pace of change